The eight components of housing value

 Walk Score.
 My sense is that many of the neighborhoods reported as having persistently low property values in stories about Greater Atlanta and Greater Washington have poor Walk Scores, which serves as a proxy measure for neighborhood place and location value and certain elements of spatial organization.

-7. Neighborhood mobility value: access to and presence of transportation infrastructure including walking, biking, transit, parking, the road network, car sharing vehicles, etc. This can be measured, such as with the Walk Score, Bike Score, and Transit Score methods.
+7. Neighborhood mobility value: at two scales: within the neighborhood and within the city and metropolitan area, measuring access to and presence of transportation infrastructure including walking, biking, transit, parking, the road network, car sharing vehicles, etc. At the neighborhood scale this can be measured by the Walk Score, Bike Score, and Transit Score methods.

 In a Canadian study, they have a measure called "location efficiency," which you could argue combines items 5 and 6 and 7 into one measure.
 See the 2015 blog entry, "Canadians are different than "Americans" when it comes to weighing choices about where to live."

-I think there are subtle differences in the components of each, hence my separate measures.
+I think there are subtle differences in the components of each item, hence my separate measures.

 8. Community place value: the overall characteristics of a city/town/suburb including quality of governance, overall quality of schools, public safety, town centers, cultural and civic assets, community involvement, etc. This is a measure of the same types of amenities in item 4, but at the community scale.